fanoframework/fanoframework.github.io/getting-started/index.md

 </VirtualHost>
 ```

+Change `/home/example/app/public` to actual directory of your application.

 On Apache, you will need to enable CGI module, such as `mod_cgi` or `mod_cgid`.
 If CGI module not loaded, above virtual host will cause `app.cgi` is downloaded instead of executed.

 Content of `<IfModule>` above basically tells Apache to serve existing files/directories directly.
 For any non-existing files/directories, pass them to our application.